knippershelbig/StructuralDesignKit_Holz/README.md

 The list of example files can be found here

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Gcaussarieu/StructuralDesignKit/blob/master/LICENSE) file for more details